fruit-bat/pico-zxspectrum/README.md

 * Kempston mouse emulation

 ## Updates
+18/08/24

+* Fixed an issue with keyboard input in some programs.

 17/08/24

 * Move to new VGA renderer (SDK update seems to have broken the old one)